sheikhomeister/Datanettverk/README.md

-Step-by-step on how to run application.py on mininet
+Step-by-step on how to run mininet

 before we start running,dont forget to clone these files:
   - application.py